VSadov/VSadov.github.io/_posts/2017-01-28-tuples_names.md

  **Element names are semantically insignificant except when used directly.**

 The tuple types with element names are really the same as ones without.
-The only difference is the presence of "friendly names".
+The only addition is the presence of "friendly names".
-In particular all tuple elements have the default `Item1`, `Item2`,.... `ItemN` names.
-It is allowed to name the elements with their default names, but only as long as they are in the right position.
+In particular all tuple elements have the default `Item1`, `Item2`,.... `ItemN` names, even those that have "friendly" element names.
+It is allowed for friendly names to be the same as the default names, but only as long as they are in the right position.

 ```cs
 // Item2 causes an error here, since it is in a wrong position.